 The final examination has a minimum pass mark of 80% to satisfy planned learning CPD requirements and to ensure pharmacists are educated sleep professionals.

-Our proprietary Snorer.me Signposting™ software is a CE marked Clinical Decision Support System (CDSS) utilising industry recognised pre-treatment screening tools.
+Our proprietary Snorer.me Signposting™ software is a UKCA marked Clinical Decision Support System (CDSS) utilising industry recognised pre-treatment screening tools.

 We do NOT make/sell treatment devices.
 We have no vested interest in the outcome of signposting.